 - Which hospital or clinic is chosen for the procedure

 - The complexity of the individual procedure

 - The time required in surgery for each patient’s case

-It is during the free consultation that these tailored features are decided upon, and therefore it is only after the consultation that a final bespoke price can be determined for the individual's patient's needs.
+It is during the free consultation that these tailored features are decided upon.
+So, only after the consultation can a final bespoke price be determined for the individual patient's needs.
 Once a buttock lift surgery final price is set, that price is inclusive and transparent.
 It will cover:

 - Hospital costs